Efficacy and Safety

 Bleed control for when you need it—

 Proven bleed control

-of bleeds were successfully controlled with one or two infusions in a clinical study
+of bleeds were successfully controlled with 1 or 2 infusions in a clinical study

 Among 53 adults and adolescents who were treated on demand for 187 bleeding episodes:

-ACTIVE IS going to my daughter's field hockey game, putting some work in on the bike, and running soccer drills with my son this weekend.
+ACTIVE IS going to my daughter's field hockey game, doing some projects at home, and running soccer drills with my son this weekend.

 Demonstrated bleed control during and after surgery